-Mueller is in his ninth season with the Stampeders and his third as quarterbacks coach.
+Mueller is in his tenth season with the Stampeders and his fourth as quarterbacks coach.

 He served the previous five years as running backs coach after starting his CFL coaching career with one season as a defensive assistant.

-With Bo Levi Mitchell sidelined by injury last season, rookie quarterback Jake Maier stepped in and became the first player in CFL history to pass for 300 yards in each of his first three starts.
+In 2021, Maier stepped in for an injured Bo Levi Mitchell and became the first player in CFL history to pass for 300 yards in each of his first three starts.
 As a team, the Stamps finished second in both passing yards and completions of at least 30 yards.

 In 2019, injuries forced the Stamps to use four different starting tailbacks.
 First-year CFLer Ka’Deem Carey led the team in rushing and had a 143-yard performance in the Labour Day Classic.

 The previous season, first-year Stamps running back Don Jackson had three 100-yard games and was second among the league’s feature backs with an average of 5.8 yards per carry.
 When Jackson was sidelined by injury, Romar Morris stepped in and delivered a four-touchdown game in the Labour Day rematch against Edmonton.

 In 2017, the Stamps running back group featured tailback Jerome Messam, who cracked the 1,000-yard plateau and missed out on a second consecutive CFL rushing title by just 20 yards.
 In 2016, Messam won the CFL rushing title with 1,198 yards and was voted the league’s Most Outstanding Canadian.